ThomasBizzell/BULB-docs/docs/Overview/Security.md

 ## Vesting Security

 When the total supply is minted, a portion of it is locked up in a token vesting program for scheduled release.
-The vesting schedule allows BULB to deposit BULB tokens into a vesting contract and can only be unlocked to a specified public key at a certain time period.
+The vesting schedule allows BULB to deposit BULB Tokens into a vesting contract and can only be unlocked to a specified public key at a certain time period.
 By locking a large portion of tokens in vesting contracts, the founding team is incentivised to stay committed to BULB and its users.

 Bonfida's [token vesting program](https://github.com/Bonfida/token-vesting) is used to execute this and their code has been audited by Kudelski Security.